nturaga/bioc-galaxy-integration/README.md

 Writing Galaxy tool wrappers for R and Bioconductor packages
 ===================

-This tutorial will cover how to wrap R/Bioconductor packages as Galaxy tools. **It is aimed at beginners and those writing Galaxy tools for R or Bioconductor packages for the first time**.
+This tutorial will cover how to wrap R/Bioconductor packages as Galaxy tools. **It is aimed at beginners and those writing Galaxy tools for R/Bioconductor packages for the first time**.
 [Bioconductor](https://www.bioconductor.org/) represents a large collection of tools for the analysis of high-throughput genomic data, which are ready to be integrated into the Galaxy platform.

 Aims to familiarize readers with:

-- R package integration into Galaxy
-- Bioconductor package integration into Galaxy
+- R/Bioconductor package integration into Galaxy
 - Best practices to handle R/Bioconductor tool integration

 NOTE: Galaxy is language agnostic, so tools written in different languages can be integrated into Galaxy.
 This document focuses on R/Bioconductor tool integration.